-- All hearings being conducted in public. - Decision makers being independent and unbiased, with decisions based solely on the law and the facts. - Accused persons being presumed innocent. - Prejudicial and irrelevant evidence not influencing courts' decisions (such as an accused person's prior convictions). - Accused persons having the ability to test the evidence presented against them, and to present evidence in their own defence. - Resolution of cases with minimal delay, as delays add to the stress and anxiety of victims, witnesses, accused persons awaiting trial (and these parties' families). - A right to legal representation to present one's case in its best light. - Accused persons having their personal characteristics taken into account.
+- All hearings being conducted in Victoria are open to the public. - Decision makers being independent and unbiased, with decisions based solely on the law and the facts. - Accused persons being presumed innocent until proven guilty. - Prejudicial and irrelevant evidence not influencing courts' decisions (such as an accused person's prior convictions). - Accused persons having the ability to test the evidence presented against them, and to present evidence in their own defence. - Resolution of cases with minimal delay, as delays add to the stress and anxiety of victims, witnesses, accused persons awaiting trial (and these parties' families). - A right to access legal representation to present one's case in its best light. - Accused persons having their personal characteristics taken into account.
 For example, in sentencing: - A young first-time offender who has shown remorse should be treated differently to a middleaged career criminal. - Victims of crime should have the impact on them reflected in sentencing, as individuals will respond differently to crime.